 For Apple devices, open Settings > scroll down and tap MyFitness Pal.
 Verify Background App Refresh is on.
 Also, toggle on Motion & Fitness.
 Then, repeat for the Fitbit app.

 For an Android device, go to Settings menu > Battery > More button (3 dot icon) > Battery optimization > Not Optimized bar > All Apps > (Fitbit or MyFitnessPal) > choose Don’t Optimize.

-- Before opening MyFitnessPal, open your Fitbit app wait for it to sync with your device
+- Before opening MyFitnessPal, open your Fitbit app and wait for it to sync with your device.

 - Open the settings menu by:

 - Scroll down and tap Apps & Devices.

 - To see any currently connected devices, tap the Connected tab at the top.

 - To connect MyFitnessPal to a new device, tap the All tab from the top.

 - Scroll down the list of apps, locate and tap to open Fitbit Tracker.

 - Choose what information you want to allow MyFitnessPal to access from your Fitbit